 One year of community college.
 One year of minor league baseball.
 That’s all it took for Albert Pujols to go from high school baseball star to Rookie of the Year.
 Since then, he’s steadily produced offensive numbers that will make him a first ballot Hall of Famer.
 As he reaches new milestones, Albert Pujols baseball cards are starting to once again capture the attention of collectors and fans.

-At 37, his career may be starting to wind down and west coast fans seem a bit indifferent but it’s possible he’ll reach 2000 RBI, 3000 hits and 700 homers–a feat achieved only by Hank Aaron.
+His career may be starting to wind down but it’s possible he’ll reach 2000 RBI, 3000 hits and 700 homers–a feat achieved only by Hank Aaron.

 Best Albert Pujols Rookie Cards